 In September 2017, the Research Committee published a report on the by them conducted research on stress among students.
 This showed, among other things, that 62% of students see stress as a constant presence in the student life.
 Besides that, the research focusses on the different ways that students cope with stress, the accessibility of student psychologists and on how educational institutions work on these issues.
 This research can be found here.

 Currently, the Research Committee is working on a study on the anglicization of education.
-The questionnaire for this can be filled out soon (by both Dutch and international students).
+The report of this study is expected to be finished in September 2018.